-Pleurodesis is a surgical procedure that removes fluid from the pleural cavity in the chest.
-This procedure treats pleural effusion, a build-up of excess fluid between the layers of the pleura.
+Pleurodesis is a surgical procedure focused on adhering the two lung layers together to decrease the likelihood of recurrent pleural effusions.
+During this process they perform a thoracentesis, removing the existing fluid from the pleural cavity in the chest.
 Pleural effusion is a common complication of pleural mesothelioma and other lung-related illnesses.
-Pleurodsis is not a treatment for cancer but rather relieves common symptoms.
-Pleurodesis may be used during any stage of mesothelioma to help relieve symptoms and improve quality of life.
+A Pleurodesis is not a treatment for cancer but rather relieves common symptoms.
+It may be used during any stage of mesothelioma to help relieve symptoms and improve quality of life.

 Pleural Effusion and Excess Fluid

 Pleural effusion is an accumulation of fluid in the space between the two pleural layers in the chest.
 There are many underlying conditions that can trigger this condition.
 Some are malignant and others are benign.
 Common non-malignant causes include pneumonia, heart failure, kidney disease, and pulmonary embolism.
 Malignant causes are cancers like lung cancer or pleural mesothelioma.

 The buildup of fluid in the pleural space can be very uncomfortable.
 In early stages of mesothelioma, a patient may have no symptoms.
 As the cancer progresses, the chance of developing a pleural effusion increases.
 These effusions may also be more severe and result in more symptoms.
 These symptoms include shortness of breath, a dry persistent cough, chest pain, and difficulty breathing when slouching or lying down.

 Pleurodesis Removes and Prevents Fluid Buildup